 I am an environmental anthropologist studying the long afterlife of American industry.
 My current work is based in Baltimore, where I follow industrialism’s enduring traces in toxified landscapes, patchy regulation, quotidian expressions of white supremacy, and particular orientations toward time.
 I am especially interested in what kinds of environmental futures take form amid these legacies.

 I am also pursuing two new projects.
 One stays in Baltimore but takes a more explicit turn toward climate change governance, investigating efforts to steel the city for increasingly strange weather.
 In this project, I study how vacant homes and crumbling infrastructure are being reimagined as “systemic vulnerabilities.”
-The second project concerns the rising tide of ecofascist sentiments in the United States, focusing on the dark utopian visions that sustain them and those visions' roots in the genocidal environmentalism of the US settler state.
+The second project—supported by the National Endowment for the Humanities, the National Science Foundation, the Cornell Society for the Humanities, the Cornell Center for Social Sciences, and the President’s Council of Cornell Women—concerns the rising tide of ecofascist sentiments in the United States, focusing on the dark utopian visions that sustain them and those visions’ roots in the genocidal environmentalism of the US settler state.
 Like Futures After Progress, both works combine ethnographic research with intensive archival study, contributing to a research program that lies at the intersection of anthropology and US history.

 Before joining Cornell, I was a Collegiate Assistant Professor and Harper-Schmidt Fellow at the University of Chicago.
 Before that, I earned my doctorate in anthropology at George Washington University.
 And before that, I worked toward a master's degree in education at Johns Hopkins while teaching elementary school in south Baltimore City.